Last updated: 13 Jul 2008

 Fish-related Information

-Gambusia affinis and G. holbrooki - Western and Eastern Mosquitofishes - USGS
+Gambusia holbrooki - Eastern Mosquitofishes - USGS

 "Although widely introduced as mosquito control agents, recent critical reviews of the world literature on mosquito control have not supported the view that Gambusia are particularly effective in reducing mosquito populations or in reducing the incidence of mosquito-borne diseases" - USGS